15 May 2024

 This can be particularly problematic when such a region includes genes that negatively affect the plant’s performance.
 The lack of recombination means that these “undesired” genes are always inherited and are not lost through meiosis, a process termed linkage drag.
 Targeted translocations do not require homology; open ends are fused using non-homology end-joining repair after being cut.
 This process therefore offers a solution to linkage drag, which makes it a valuable tool for breeders.

-The patented “Targeted Translocation” invention achieves targeted translocation between two homologous or homeologous chromosomes in a plant cell via the introduction of a double-strand break in each of the two chromosomes using a site-specific nuclease, such as a SFN, a mechanuclease, a TAL effort nuclease or a CRISPR system nuclease, and subsequently rejoining exchanged chromosome arms.
+The patented “Targeted Translocation” invention achieves targeted translocation between two homologous or homeologous chromosomes in a plant cell via the introduction of a double-strand break in each of the two chromosomes using a site-specific nuclease, such as a ZFN, a meganuclease, a TAL effector nuclease or a CRISPR system nuclease, and subsequently rejoining exchanged chromosome arms.

 Recently, you were involved in successfully defending a KeyGene patent on targeted translocations.
 What does that mean for what KeyGene can offer?